 But this departure, for me, came at a good moment: I had just finished a degree in history without really knowing what I would do next, and I needed to take some time away from my usual environment, to turn my life towards others without being bogged down by my daily routine.
 Like most of the other volunteers, I wanted an open-mindedness, to discover a different culture, to serve others, discover my inner-self, learn, mature.
 An enticing list, full of promise, with the appeal of being able to tell my story when I returned after spending one year at the other end of the world, tanned by the tropical sun.
 I signed without hesitation.

 Once my week of training was finished, I had to wait for five long months before leaving, in order to finish my year of studies.
 As I was getting impatient, I tried to learn some Vietnamese, and discovered that it would be a real challenge to pronounce the words correctly.
 I also informed myself about the care center: the center housed around 80 children and adolescents from poor families, to give them a stable education and give them possibilities for employment once they became adults.
-I was impatient to realize this otherwise abstract idea.
+I was impatient to actualize this otherwise abstract idea.

 Finally, in July of 2017, I was ready to leave.
 I think I will remember my first days in Vietnam for the rest of my life.
 Welcomed by a volunteer who spoke French, I found myself, after one and a half hours in a bus, sitting on a motorcycle with all my luggage, heading towards an unknown destination in the middle of the countryside.
-My chauffeur left me in front of the door of what would be my house for one year, making a gruff gesture to tell me to go in.
+My driver left me in front of the door of what would be my house for one year, making a gruff gesture to tell me to go in.

 Imagine the scene if you will: a French woman, lost in a Vietnamese agglomeration, arriving by motorcycle with two suitcases and a bag, hesitantly opening an old gate to find herself in front of two buildings separated by a deserted courtyard.
 No one at all.
 The anxiety.
 Then, all of a sudden, two little barefooted girls, of two or three years of age, rushed into the courtyard, looked at me for ten seconds, then ran to me to give me hugs.
 Such a welcome cannot be described in words!